AgileCloudLab/au-phd-thesis-latex-template/README.md

-# AU PhD Thesis LaTeX template
+# AU PhD Thesis LaTeX template - version 1.0.0

 There is no official AU LaTeX template so we have adapted our own based on a template passed between PhD Students.
 We suggest that you use this template for your PhD thesis.

 The template expects you to use `pdfdlatex` for compilation of latex code and `bibtex` for bibliography compilation.

+# Version changes

+Changes between versions are document in the CHANGELOG file

 # Setup for you